Itay1r1/Itay-Rubanovsky-Portfolio/README.md

 ## Project 4: QA Automation Web Testing

 ### Description
 In this project, I tested a self-made website that is running on a live server.
 The website was created with HTML, CSS, and JavaScript.
-The testing was written in Python and executed with Selenium Automation.
+The testing was written in Python and executed using Selenium with Automation.
 The project includes self-made HTML files, a CSS file, and a Python file.

 The tests are: